aws/eks-distro/docs/contents/runbook.md

 After the first release, the process is the same, but not all the steps need to be completed unless there is a change.

+Prow jobs are in the [eks-distro-prow-jobs repo](https://github.com/aws/eks-distro-prow-jobs/tree/main/jobs/aws/eks-distro).
+All other changes are to this package.

 1. **Prow Build Job**: Create and merge Prow build job for new release (build-1-20-postsubmits.yaml)
 1. **Create EKS Distro PR**: Create various release components:
    * release/${RELEASE_BRANCH}/development/RELEASE (set to 0)